 It’s no secret that money is the main motivation behind employment, right?
 That rings true in our survey results.
-Employees were asked to rank the following benefits from 1 to 5 in the order that they would prefer them over others:
+We asked employees to rank the following benefits from 1 to 5:

 - Getting paid time off or more time off